rollins-cms/cms330-spr20/sprint_template.md

   * TODO by Thursday: Have "almost final" answers for all problems in problem set.
 Some may still need group discussion or further clarification.
   * Thursday: Do final check of problem set.
 Make sure problem set is neat, tidy, and meets guidelines.
 Turn in your problem set at the end of class.
   * TODO before next class: Play review game if you haven't alreay.
 Take the practice quiz and check your answers.
 Study as a group.
-  * Next Tuesday: Quiz (30 minutes), Sprint 1 retrospective, and Sprint 2 planning.
+  * Next Tuesday: Quiz (30 minutes), Sprint XXX retrospective, and Sprint XXX planning.

 # Retrospective:
-  * Complete this survey.
+  * Complete this [sprint retrospective survey](https://rollins.co1.qualtrics.com/jfe/form/SV_3rAIzhpHFYbIixf?course=330s20&sprint=XXX).
 Each team member should complete a survey.